 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 Poor freezing and improper handling of the muscle tissue may hinder the neuromuscular pathologist's interpretation of the biopsy.
 See Directions for Muscle Biopsy Specimen Preparation Sheet in Special Instructions.
 A shipping kit is available (Supply T541) and is recommended for collecting and shipping muscle specimens.
-It includes a container for the tissue, collection instructions, the Muscle Histochemistry Info Sheet, and a box to ship the specimen.
+It includes a container for the tissue, collection instructions, the Muscle Histochemistry Patient Information Sheet, and a box to ship the specimen.